bekk/bekk-christmas/post/javascript/explore-machine-learning-using-javascript.md

 Some required parameters when defining a machine learning are as follows (NB: do not be frightened and think you need to know about all these things!
 Typically, elementary default values can be used to great success):

-- **Network structur**e: the number of neural network layers, and the number of units in each layer
+- **Network structure**: the number of neural network layers, and the number of units in each layer
 - **Epochs**: the number of iterations for which your machine learning model should train
 - **Batch size**: the number of training samples your model should use for each time weights are updated
 - **Error/loss metric**: the way which the performance of your model should be measured